urbit/docs/learn/hoon/hoon-tutorial/generators.md

 `cask` of `json`, so we use the mark `%json` to indicate that.

 Next we have what may be an unfamiliar rune: `%.`.
+This rune is simply `%-` with the argument order reversed.
+The idiomatic way to write Hoon is to have the "heaviest" code paths lowest in the program, which is why `%.` is preferred in this case over `%-`.
+Use of this style is recommended, as it results in code that is much easier to read.

-This rune is simply `%-` with the argument order reversed. `%title` is the argument passed to the next gate that is called. `by` is the core that is the `map` engine.
+`%title` is the argument passed to the next gate that is called. `by` is the core that is the `map` engine.
 A Hoon `map` is a key-value pair structure, sometimes referred to as a dictionary in other languages. `got` is the arm in `by` that will produce a gate that we can call to access members of a given `map`.

-> The idiomatic way to write Hoon is to have the "heaviest" code paths lowest in the program, which is why `%.` is preferred in this case over `%-`.
-Use of this style is recommended, as it results in code that is much easier to read.

 At the moment, however, we do not have a `map`, but instead have a `json` type.